 Option Description task Indicates that the tool is invoked as a task.
-The $task$ argument is required.
-If a tool is invoked as a task without this $task$ argument, then a warning message will be displayed stating that it must be used.
-If the $task$ argument is provided but the tool was not given the appropriate set of authentication arguments to the server, then an error message will be displayed and the tool will exit with an error. start Indicates the date and time, expressed in the format 'YYYYMMDDhhmmss', when the operation starts when scheduled as a server task.
+Thetask argument is required.
+If a tool is invoked as a task without thistask argument, then a warning message will be displayed stating that it must be used.
+If thetask argument is provided but the tool was not given the appropriate set of authentication arguments to the server, then an error message will be displayed and the tool will exit with an error. start Indicates the date and time, expressed in the format 'YYYYMMDDhhmmss', when the operation starts when scheduled as a server task.
 A value of '0' causes the task to be scheduled for immediate execution.
 When this option is used, the operation is scheduled to start at the specified time, after which this utility will exit immediately. dependency Specifies the ID of a task upon which this task depends.
 A task will not start execution until all its dependencies have completed execution.
 This option can be used multiple times in a single command. failedDependencyAction Specifies the action this task will take should one of its dependent tasks fail.
 The value must be one of the following: PROCESS, CANCEL, DISABLE.
 If not specified, the default value is CANCEL.
+This option can be used multiple times in a single command. completionNotify Specifies the email address of a recipient to be notified when the task completes.
+This option can be used multiple times in a single command. errorNotify Specifies the email address of a recipient to be notified if an error occurs when this task executes.
 This option can be used multiple times in a single command.